publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch1/m__us_usc_t15_s16.md

     (f) __Procedure for public interest determination__

-    In making its determination under subsection (e) of this section, the court may—
+    In making its determination under subsection (e), the court may—

         (1) take testimony of Government officials or experts or such other expert witnesses, upon motion of any party or participant or upon its own motion, as the court may deem appropriate;